Riklik101/Obsidian-Public-Sync/publish/STEM/Nuclear Reactor/Nuclear Reactor.md

 For a sustained reaction, control methods are needed.
 In this case, [[Control Rods]] are used, using a [[Control Rod Drive]] subsystem.
 In BWR reactors, control rods are fed through bottom penetrations in the [[RPV|Reactor Pressure Vessel]], and as such, require other equipment, unlike PWRs and other such reactors where gravity can be used as an assist mechanism.
 # Cooling
 Reactors need cooling[^1].
-Primary cooling is usually the same way that we extract power, cycling water through the reactor core, then heat exchangers to extract the heat in the case of a PWR or directly use steam from the core in a BWR, and then a condenser to return the steam into water that can be heated again.
+Primary cooling is usually the same way that we extract power, cycling water through the reactor core, then heat exchangers to extract the heat in the case of a PWR or directly use steam from the core in a BWR, and then a [[Condenser]] to return the steam into water that can be heated again.
 These cooling methods are generally enough to manage the cooling the reactor needs.
 If the reactor experiences an emergency, [[ECCS|Emergency Core Cooling Systems]] can be utilized to ensure safety.

 [^1]: Citation needed
 [^2]: Citation needed